 For the 2008 application, a Biodiversity Scheme was agreed with Countryside Council for Wales, RCT and BBNPA, and secured through a Section 106 agreement.
-This scheme was designed to provide compensatory marshy grassland habitat for marsh fritillary use within a 5km radius of the Enviroparks scheme as compensation and enhancement for loss of habitat from the proposed development site and also any adverse effects on marsh fritillary populations within Blaen Cynon.
-Recent case law, published since 2009, has clarified the difference between 'compensation' and 'mitigation' with respect to the Habitats Directive and determined that a conclusion of No Likely Significant Effect can only be reached where 'mitigation' is provided within an SAC which directly deals with the identified pathway to ensure that there is no adverse effect on the integrity of the SAC.
-It is therefore concluded that the Biodiversity Scheme which was agreed under the 2010 planning permission would not be considered to provide appropriate 'mitigation' associated with the identified effects from nitrogen and acid deposition.
-Guidelines have therefore been provided with respect to altering the Biodiversity Scheme, already agreed and contributed to, although not yet implemented, to ensure that it can be considered to provide suitable mitigation for the scheme both alone and in combination with other projects.
+This scheme was designed to provide compensatory marshy grassland habitat for marsh fritillary use within a 5km radius of the Enviroparks scheme as mitigation, compensation and enhancement for loss of habitat from the proposed development site and also any adverse effects on marsh fritillary populations within Blaen Cynon.
+Recent case law, published since 2009, has clarified the difference between 'compensation' and 'mitigation' with respect to the Habitats Directive and concluded that a conclusion of No Likely Significant Effect can only be reached where 'mitigation' is provided within an SAC which directly deals with the identified pathway to ensure that there is no adverse effect on the integrity of the SAC.
+It is therefore concluded that the Biodiversity Scheme which was agreed under the 2010 planning permission would not be considered to provide appropriate 'mitigation' associated with in-combination the identified effects from nitrogen and acid deposition.
+A review of the current management regime at Blaen Cynon SAC has been completed and consideration has been given to the management options available which would potentially reduce soil nutrients.
+The SAC site is currently managed through a range of different management agreements with Natural Resources Wales and is managed with low intensity grazing by heavy livestock.
+Published data suggests that grazing does not result in reductions in the nutrient status of a site, and may increase nutrient inputs through dunging and disturbance.
+However, hay cropping can be used to reduce nutrient nitrogen levels (although it is recognised that this is likely to be a slow process).
+In the absence of current guidelines from NRW on how to deal with schemes where there are already elevated background levels of pollutants and in-combination effects cannot be screened out using the screening criteria designed to assess the impact of schemes 'alone', the benefits of the already established Biodiversity Scheme to the conservation of the marsh fritillary butterfly (which should be conserved using a metapopulation approach) should be taken into account.